rajatnagarr/CCI_OPENSAS/source/experiments.rst

          :alt: OpenSAS Dashboard Map
          :scale: 50%

-         **Figure 10:** OpenSAS Dashboard displaying CBSD location on the map.
+         **Figure 10:** OpenSAS Dashboard displaying PAL and GAA CBSD location on the map.

       - **Registered PAL CBSD user on the dashboard:**